 Inside, the showroom is scattered with duck everything!
 Most of these items are available to buy from the shop, along with many other wine related bits and pieces.
 As we browsed oohing and aahing over the cute items, we were greeted by one of the sons of the family and taken through a tasting of five of the Puddleduck wines.
 They were all explained to us, along with the unique nature of the winery.

 These boutique wines are so popular they are only sold through the cellar door itself, either by visiting, or ordering on-line, so you won’t be finding them at your local bottleshop.
 Puddleduck also make verjuice.
-While I had heard of this for cooking, they showed us a new way to drink it like a cordial – it would make a delicious summer drink.
+While I had heard of this for cooking, they showed us a new way to drink it like a cordial – it would make a refreshing summer drink.

 While we didn’t eat, we could smell the delicious snacks and platters being served in the restaurant overlooking the pond.
 There is also the option to do what they call a reverse BBQ.
 Bring your own food, they will cook it and you can picnic while enjoying views over the Puddleduck vineyard.
 I ventured out to the picnic area behind the cellar door, to be captivated by not only the ducklings wandering around (our visit was in spring!) but with the guinea fowl too.